oracle/graal/docs/reference-manual/native-image/BuildOutput.md

 More precisely, the memory limit of the Java heap, so actual memory consumption can be even higher.
 Please check the [peak RSS](glossary-peak-rss) reported at the end of the build to understand how much memory was actually used.
-By default, the process will only use available memory, so memory that the operating system can make available without having to swap out memory used by other processes.
+By default, the process will only use _available_ memory: memory that the operating system can make available without swapping out memory used by other processes.
-Therefore, consider freeing up memory if builds are slow, for example, by closing applications that you do not need.
+Therefore, consider freeing up memory if your build process is slow, for example, by closing applications that you do not need.
-Note that, by default, the build process will also not use more than 32GB if available.
+Note that, by default, the build process will not use more than 32GB available memory.

-By default, the build process also uses all available CPU cores to maximize for speed.
+By default, the build process uses all available CPU cores to maximize speed.
-Use the `--parallelism` option to set the number of threads explicitly (for example `--parallelism=4`).
+Use the `--parallelism` option to set the number of threads explicitly (for example, `--parallelism=4`).
-Fewer threads reduce speed but also the overall load on the system as well as memory consumption.
+Use fewer threads to reduce load on your system as well as memory consumption (at the cost of a slower build process).

 ### <a name="stage-analysis"></a>Performing Analysis
 In this stage, a [points-to analysis](https://dl.acm.org/doi/10.1145/3360610) is performed.